noahehall/theBookOfNoah/0current/languages/scala/sbt.md

   set someBuildProp := "this value"  # override a build.sbt value session
     save # save overrides to build.sbt
-  projects #list all (sub)projects project # list the current project
+  plugins # see the list of enabled plugins for the current subproject projects #list all (sub)projects project # list the current project
     projectName # sets the current project, on which all subsequent tasks are run